Anchor: Stockless anchor

 The stockless anchor, patented in England in 1821, represented the first significant departure in anchor design in centuries.
-Though their holding-power-to-weight ratio is significantly lower than admiralty pattern anchors, their ease of handling and stowage aboard large ships led to almost universal adoption.
-In contrast to the elaborate stowage procedures for earlier anchors, stockless anchors are simply hauled up until they rest with the shank inside the hawsepipes, and the flukes against the hull (or inside a recess in the hull).
+Although their holding-power-to-weight ratio is significantly lower than admiralty pattern anchors, their ease of handling and stowage aboard large ships led to almost universal adoption.
+In contrast to the elaborate stowage procedures for earlier anchors, stockless anchors are simply hauled up until they rest with the shank inside the hawsepipes, and the flukes against the hull (or inside a recess in the hull called the anchor box).

 While there are numerous variations, stockless anchors consist of a set of heavy flukes connected by a pivot or ball and socket joint to a shank.
 Cast into the crown of the anchor is a set of tripping palms, projections that drag on the bottom, forcing the main flukes to dig in.

 Small boat anchors

 Until the mid-20th century, anchors for smaller vessels were either scaled-down versions of admiralty anchors, or simple grapnels.
-As new designs with greater holding-power-to-weight ratios were sought, a great variety of anchor designs has emerged.
+As new designs with greater holding-power-to-weight ratios were sought, a great variety of anchor designs have emerged.
 Many of these designs are still under patent, and other types are best known by their original trademarked names.

-Grapnel anchor
+Grapnel anchor / drag

-A traditional design, the grapnel is merely a shank with four or more tines.
-It has a benefit in that, no matter how it reaches the bottom, one or more tines will be aimed to set.
+A traditional design, the grapnel is merely a shank (no stock) with four or more tines, also known as a drag.
+It has a benefit in that, no matter how it reaches the bottom, one or more tines are aimed to set.
 In coral, or rock, it is often able to set quickly by hooking into the structure, but may be more difficult to retrieve.
 A grapnel is often quite light, and may have additional uses as a tool to recover gear lost overboard.
-Its weight also makes it relatively easy to move and carry, however its shape is generally not very compact and it may be awkward to stow unless a collapsing model is used.
+Its weight also makes it relatively easy to move and carry, however its shape is generally not compact and it may be awkward to stow unless a collapsing model is used.

 Grapnels rarely have enough fluke area to develop much hold in sand, clay, or mud.
 It is not unknown for the anchor to foul on its own rode, or to foul the tines with refuse from the bottom, preventing it from digging in.
 On the other hand, it is quite possible for this anchor to find such a good hook that, without a trip line from the crown, it is impossible to retrieve.